jes5199/starloom/docs/cursor/scratchpad.md

 - For January 1, 2024 UTC, the correct Julian date is 2460310.5
 - The implementation in julian_calc.py correctly implements the Meeus algorithm
 - Always check expected values in tests when dealing with astronomical calculations

+# Linting Fixes for Horizons CLI Module

+## Current Task
+Fix linting issues identified by Ruff in the Horizons CLI module.

+## Issues Identified
+1. Undefined name `EphemerisQuantity` in the `ecliptic` function
+2. Redefinition of `ecliptic` function (defined twice)

+## Fixes Applied
+[X] Added import for EphemerisQuantity from correct module [X] Renamed first `ecliptic` function to `ecliptic_single` [X] Used Click's `name` parameter to keep command name as "ecliptic" [X] Verified all linting issues are resolved
+[X] Verified all tests still pass

+## Notes
+- Using Click's `name` parameter is a clean way to resolve function name conflicts
+- Always make sure to import all required classes and modules
+- Running the linter regularly helps catch issues before they cause problems